 John is committed to supporting an environment where teams and patients can work together and focus on providing the best possible care.

-Suzanne Mahaffey joins her role as an Executive Director, Primary Care, Saskatoon with extensive health care experience, having held a variety of positions in Saskatchewan over 30 years.
-She has been an Accreditation Canada surveyor for over 12 years in regionalized health care environments and Aboriginal health organizations.
+Suzanne Mahaffey joins her role as an Executive Director, Primary Health Care, Saskatoon with extensive health care experience, having held a variety of positions in Saskatchewan over 30 years.
+She has been an Accreditation Canada surveyor for over 14 years in regionalized health care environments and Aboriginal health care organizations.

 She has a diverse background with both front-line and leadership experience in urban, rural and northern settings.
 Over the past year in the former Saskatoon Health Region, Suzanne served as Director and Co-Lead of the Connected Community Care strategy while on secondment from her Director of Population and Public Health role.
 She has also held a number of other interim positions in the past four years including Interim Vice President of Integrated Health Services and the combined Director role for Population and Public Health/Primary Health and Chronic Disease Management.

 Suzanne holds a Bachelors of Home Economics, Food and Nutrition degree with distinction from the University of Saskatchewan and a Masters of Community Health Administration degree.
 A certified Lean Leader, she is passionate about population health, primary health, community health and continuous quality improvement.